Regulation Takes 2

 He's not going to get a key to the city wherever else he's going.

-giant ceremonial keys, like the big checks?
+Are they often like giant power?
+Giant like ceremonial keys, like the big checks.
 They are.
-Yeah.

 Is it?
-He's just wearing a different shirt.
+He's just wearing a different shirt?

 Maybe he just travels around with it.
 I think he took the jacket off.